Ru Freeman wins grand prize at literary festival

 Dominick Pilla recognized for work in South Dakota

-Terri Watson considers new ways to get urban high school students
+Terri Watson considers new ways to get urban high school students' parents involved

 Aug.
 12 -- In her recently published manuscript, "Reframing Parent Involvement: What Should Urban School Leaders Do Differently?", Assistant Professor of Education Terri Watson challenges traditional (school-centered) beliefs surrounding parent involvement and offers school leaders a literal framework to better involve and engage parents of color in their children's academic success.
 Her manuscript celebrates parents and the ways in which they help their children succeed in school.